 Once the athlete has reached full extension, the elastomers reach greater tension.
 This, I feel, is the best part of the VertiMax, which I’ll discuss a little later.
 The increased tension will force the athlete to prepare for the landing sooner.
 With the feet dorsiflexed, I cue the athlete to land nearly flat-footed with the weight placed near the mid foot, not on the toes and not on the heels!
 Landing this way will allow the athlete to land with less stress while maximizing the ability to absorb the eccentric load in the squat position which, in turn, leads to better eccentric-isometric strength for a subsequent jump when we progress to multiple response jumps.

 Now, back to my point about the best part of the VertiMax.
 At first glance of the resistance profile, as the athlete drops into the counter movement position, the elastomer’s tension is significantly less, and as it gets into the extended position prior to flight, the tension is higher.
 By design, it’s not until we reach our apex of height that the elastomer is providing the most amount of resistance.
 This is unique, as the elastomers will have a greater accelerated load against the body above the rate of gravity.
 So putting emphasis on the landing mechanics, and the intent on deceleration, allows the athlete to be highly resilient eccentrically.
 The result is, it should make the athlete stronger concentrically, as the system adapts to it.

-I hope you enjoyed my perspective on the VertiMax.
-I think this is a great tool for all athletes.
 The priority is based on technique, sequencing within the workout, frequency and total volume within training bouts.
 Be smart, and if you are training for speed and power, adhere to the appropriate set and rep schemes while taking full recovery per set!